Our Congratulations go to MPGA Vice President Rosie Atkins and Committee Member Mark Lane.

 LONDON OPEN GARDENS WEEKEND

-In 2023 the MPGA was delighted once again to be one of the sponsors of this very special event in which over 100 gardens participated.
-To find out more about London in Bloom visit their website
+In 2024 the MPGA was delighted once again to be one of the sponsors of this very special event in which over 100 gardens participated.
+This year London Open Gardens Weekend will be on 7/8 June and details can be found on their website.

 After the pandemic, it was wonderful be able to visit some of London's private and secret gardens which are not usually open to the public.
 There were also guided walks, including a walk in Bloomsbury, one at St George's Garden and another in St Giles Churchyard.
 Here are just two of the many gardens which were open to visit: